okoyebless/3mtt_Project/README.md

 ## PROJET TITLE: Data Cleaning and Analysis Task

 ## PROJECT OBJECTIVES
-This Data Analysis project aims to generate
+This Data Analysis project aims to generate;
 - a cleaned dataset with duplicate IDs removed and infinite values handleed,
 - a summary table showing total quantity and total value per region and
 - a short report explaining the steps and insights from the cleaned data.

 ## DATA ANALYSIS
 1. A cleaned data